Tinaroo Dam: Urban water supply

 The townships of Tinaroo, Walkamin, Mareeba, Kuranda, and Yungaburra are supplied from Tinaroo Dam through the Barron River.
 The townships of Mutchilba and Dimbulah are also supplied by means of the irrigation channel system.

 In 1952 the Queensland government approved construction at the dam on the Atherton tablelands in Far North Queensland.
 It took six years to build costing them 12 million dollars.
 The dam supplied so much water for the 1000 people that worked there.
 The dam was 44.5 metres tall.
 The supply level was 670 metres, and the length of storage was 15 kilometres long.
 There would have been 100 houses but now there is only 12 because it all has been swept away.

 Recreation

-Located on the picturesque Atherton Tableland, with the Tinaroo Range and the Danbulla State Forest surrounding it, Lake Tinaroo provides a popular tourist attraction and recreation facility for over 500,000 people a year.
+Located on the picturesque Atherton Tableland, with the Tinaroo Range and the Danbulla State Forest surrounding it, Lake Tinaroo provides a popular tourist attraction and recreation facility.
+In 1997 and 1998 over 500,000 people a year visited the dam wall.